11.2: Stroke

 Cell death.
 After a stroke, some brain cells die because they stop getting the oxygen and nutrients needed to function.
 Other brain cells die because they are damaged by sudden bleeding in or around the brain.
 Some brain cells die quickly, but many linger in a compromised or weakened state for several hours.
 Stroke causes permanent brain damage over minutes to hours (NINDS, 2023a).

 Recovery from a stroke can take weeks, months, or even years.
 Some people fully recover, whereas others have lifelong disabilities.
-Treatment following a stroke can include blood pressure medication and healthy lifestyle changes to prevent future strokes, and physical and speech therapy.
+Treatment following a stroke can include blood pressure medication, healthy lifestyle changes to prevent future strokes, and physical and speech therapy.

-Finally, air pollution, noise pollution, and even light pollution have been linked to a higher risk of hypertension, stroke, and other cardiovascular diseases (Boehme, 2017; Van Kempen & Babisch, 2012).
+Finally, air pollution, noise pollution, and even light pollution are linked to a higher risk of stroke, hypertension, and other cardiovascular diseases (Boehme, 2017; Van Kempen & Babisch, 2012).
 While these factors are modifiable, they are not controllable at the individual level, especially for poor people (who have fewer housing options and often can’t afford to move away from such environmental hazards) (Crea, 2021).
-Thus, some prevention measures are best viewed at the population level, and this underscores the connection between public health and sensible public policy that mitigates risk factors.
+Thus, some prevention measures are best viewed at the population level, and this underscores the connection between health and sensible public policy that mitigates risk factors.

 Text Attributions